2006 United States Senate election in Virginia: By congressional district

-Despite losing, Allen won 7 of 11 congressional districts, including one that elected a Democrat.
-Webb won 4, including two that elected Republicans.
+Despite losing, Allen won seven of 11 congressional districts, including one that elected a Democrat.
+Webb won four, including two that elected Republicans.

 Analysis

 Virginia had historically been one of the more Republican Southern states.
 For instance, it was the only Southern state not to vote for Jimmy Carter in 1976.
 Prior to the 2006 election, its congressional delegation was mostly conservative, with eight of eleven Representatives and both Senators belonging to the Republican Party, making its Congressional delegation the most Republican of any Southern state.
 Despite this, Democrats had won the gubernatorial races in 2001 and 2005.
 The state's political majority has been changing from conservative white to a mixture of races, especially Hispanic.
 The state is increasingly diverse; it has the highest percentage of Asians (4.7%, according to the 2005 American Community Survey of the U.S. Census) of any Southern state.
 9.9% of Virginians are foreign-born.
-Webb, like Governor Tim Kaine in 2005, won the four major fast-growing counties in Northern Virginia outside Washington, D.C.; Fairfax, Loudoun, Prince William and Arlington.
+Webb, like Governor Tim Kaine in 2005, won the four major fast-growing counties in Northern Virginia outside Washington, D.C.; Fairfax County, Loudoun, Prince William and Arlington.
 In 2008, President Barack Obama carried Virginia by a 6.3% margin over Republican Senator John McCain, while the Democratic nominee for Senate, Mark Warner, won the open seat, defeating Republican candidate Jim Gilmore by over 30 points.

 When results began coming in, Allen quickly built a sizeable lead, which began to narrow as the night went on.
 With 90% of precincts reporting, Allen held a lead of about 30,000 votes, or about 1.5%.
 However, as votes began to come in from population-heavy Richmond, Webb narrowed the gap, and pulled ahead within the last 1 or 2% of precincts to report.
 Preliminary results showed Webb holding a lead of 8,942 votes, and many news organizations hesitated to call the election for either candidate until the next day.
 At 8:41 PM EST on November 8, AP declared Webb the winner.
 Webb was the sixth Democrat to defeat an incumbent Republican Senator in 2006, and his victory gave Democrats control of the Senate.

 In all Virginia elections, if the margin of defeat is less than half of a percentage point, the Commonwealth of Virginia allows the apparent losing candidate to request a recount, paid for by the local jurisdictions.
 If the margin of defeat is between one and one-half of a percentage point, the losing candidate is still entitled to request a recount, but must cover its expense.

 Because the difference was less than 0.5%, George Allen could have requested a recount paid for by the government, but declined to make such a request.
 That was likely because: